aws-samples/personalization-apis/README.md

 Depending on the deployment configuration selected, caching is automatically enabled at multiple points in the request path.

-- [Amazon CloudFront](https://aws.amazon.com/cloudfront/) is deployed as a CDN (content delivery network) in front of the APIs to provided a distributed shared cache and to reduce overall network latency.
+- [Amazon CloudFront](https://aws.amazon.com/cloudfront/) is deployed as a CDN (content delivery network) in front of the APIs to provide a distributed shared cache and to reduce overall network latency.
 - Control the maximum age that responses are cached at the individual recommender and request levels.
 - Control whether responses can be cached in shared (CloudFront or API Gateway) and/or private (browser) caches.
 - Configuration inheritance: set a single cache policy that applies to all recommenders with the option to override cache policies at the namespace and recommender levels.
-- Automatic support for HTTP cache validation through ETag response headers and If-None-Match request header inspection.
+- Automatic support for HTTP cache validation through `ETag` response headers and `If-None-Match` request header inspection.
 - **The result is reduced latency and fewer calls to your origin recommenders.**

 See the [Caching](./docs/caching.md) documentation for details.